 I recently decided to revisit some of my old posts, brush them off and bring them out for some fresh air–a kind of spring cleaning.
 I found a few that I have now fluffed up or polished, but this one is screaming for immediate attention.

 I have been catching up on recent seasons of Mad Men so I know how these pitches are made by ad companies.
-But, please can someone please tell me what marketing seduction was intended here?
+But, can someone please tell me what marketing seduction was intended here?
 Does Kia own Post Foods or are they just sleeping together?
-What demographic is eating kids’ cereals and buying fancy-ish cars–long legged adolescents saving their lawn mowing money?
+What demographic is eating kids’ cereals and buying fancy cars?
+Long-legged adolescents saving their lawn mowing money?
 And, why is LeBron party to it all?

 Ironically, recently as I watched LeBron on the court, I noticed he seemed more lean and lithe than I remembered.
-I turned to Pete, my source for all things sport and nutrition related.
+I turned to Pete, my source for all things sport and nutrition-related.
 Concerned he may have missed something, I implored him to get me some scoop on LeBron’s diet.
-Thirty seconds later he was back to me with a report that sure enough, this incredible sport’s phenomenon was adhering to a lower carbohydrate diet and was playing minus fifteen to twenty pounds this season.
+Thirty seconds later he was back to me with a report that sure enough, this incredible sports phenomenon was adhering to a lower carbohydrate diet and was playing minus fifteen to twenty pounds this season.
 I was not surprised.
 I knew it!
 No Fruity Pebbles for King James.
+Notice he doesn’t actually eat the cereal in the ad.
 And, I am also going to venture that he’s likely lactose intolerant and not much of a milk drinker.